Licensed premises in catchment areas

 Most licensed premises in catchment areas have trading conditions placed on their licence to support alcohol restrictions and limit the amount of illicit alcohol that enters a restricted area.

 The Office of Liquor and Gaming Regulation (OLGR) has imposed strict licence conditions on the following licensed premises.
-To view these conditions, select the name of the premises from the relevant drop-down list below and click 'View conditions'.
+To view these conditions, select the name of the premises from the drop-down lists below.

 Conditions on licensed premises in catchment areas